pghalliday/scp1/README.md

 A pure NodeJS, real SCP implementation (not SFTP!).
 Depends on the pure node SSH implementation from [ssh2](https://www.npmjs.com/package/ssh2)

+Note that although effort has been made to handle error conditions, this is still a basic implementation of all the functionality I needed at the time.
+It is not a full implementation of the SCP protocol and in fact can only be used for sending and receiving single files without support for file times.

 # Usage

 ```